 Step 4 Choose the Right Accessories for Fall

 Fall accessories are easy.
-It is always a good idea to use a pumpkin or three (faux pumpkins or real ones), there are of course pine cones, acorns and nuts everywhere, there is wheat and dried grass (check out my DIY wheat wreath) and then there are throw blankets and candles and everything for a comfy atmosphere.
+It is always a good idea to use a pumpkin or three (faux pumpkins or real ones), there are of course, pine cones, acorns, and nuts everywhere, there is wheat and dried grass (check out my DIY wheat wreath), and then there are throw blankets and candles for a comfy atmosphere.